 When the thermostat calls for heat, 24 volts are sent to the electronic ignition control module, which energizes the furnace blower and other systems and sends 120 volts to the HSI.
 The HSI heats up to around...
 1,800°F to 2,500°F and glows red-hot.
-Then the gas valve opens and the burner gas is ignited by the HSI.
+Then the gas valve opens, and the burner gas is ignited by the HSI.
 Once a proper flame is sensed by the flame sensor, the HSI turns off and stays off until the next heating cycle.
-In some furnaces the HSI also serves as a flame sensor (called local sensing) instead of having a separate sensing rod in the burner flame (remote sensing).
+In some furnaces, the HSI also serves as a flame sensor (called local sensing) instead of having a separate sensing rod in the burner flame (remote sensing).

 Under normal conditions, an HSI should last for 3–5 years, and they eventually crack and need to be replaced.
 This can happen sooner if the oils from your skin get on the element through improper handling.
 That means: Don't touch the element with your bare hands!

-HSIs usually cost between $25 and $50, and it's a good idea to keep a spare on hand, in case one goes out at night or on a weekend, when you can't easily get a new part.
+HSIs usually cost between $25 and $50, and it's a good idea to keep a spare on hand, in case one goes out at night or on the weekend, when you can't easily get a new part.